- All players must be listed on the Team Roster. Please send rosters each session to email@example.com

 - Failure to notify the opposing coach of a non-rostered player playing will result in an automatic forfeit.

 - If a team does not have enough players for a particular match and wishes to use non-rostered players to play a game, they must notify the opposing team before kickoff.
 The opposing team then has the choice to play the game and let the result stand, OR accept a forfeit victory and play a friendly.
 The score will be posted as 4-0F.
 (No Exceptions).
 Both teams must agree to the use of the non-rostered players before proceeding with play.
+All non-rostered players must fill out the electronic waiver and also be registered with the state association.

 Number of Players